chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `duration` field is the duration of the cue in beats.

 The `stretchable` field is a boolean indicating if the cue can be stretched or not.

+The `fileExtension` field is a string indicating the file extension.
+This should NEVER be used unless it is in a custom sound definition - in which case it will still print out an error at runtime.
+Don't use it.
+Use the ogg format.

 ### `TempoBasedCueObject` subtype
 ```json